 A moderate state, the Old Dominion has taken a very pragmatic and measured approach to the embrace of legal sports betting.

 Virginia sports betting is authorized under Senate Bill 384 and House Bill 896.
 The industry is regulated by the Virginia Lottery, which has an extensive online info center for casinos and sports betting.

 Virginia’s sports betting laws will create space for significant consumer choice within a competitive market.
 The state plans to issue at least four and up to 12 licenses for online sports betting, and retail sports betting will be available at soon-to-be-built casinos.

 Thanks to persistent lobbying by Washington Football Team owner Dan Snyder, and others, state law stipulates that authorized professional sports facilities within Virginia can operate retail sportsbooks on their premises.
-Such licensed facilities are not included in the cap of 12 permits.

 Of note, sports leagues are legally entitled to access betting data in Virginia whenever they request it from sportsbook operators in the state.
 This includes information regarding a bet’s amount, type, the time it was placed, where it was placed (including the IP address), and the outcome.
 To access the data, leagues must be licensed suppliers in the state of Virginia.

 You can find the complete letter of the law in Chapter 40 of the Code of Virginia.
 We summarize the most important details below.

 Online Sports Betting

 Much of the excitement around Virginia’s sports betting market is due to the state’s full-hearted embrace of online betting.